LogtalkDotOrg/logtalk-jupyter-kernel/README.md

   - Additionally, a `kernel_implementation_path` can be provided, which needs to be an **absolute path to a Python file**:
     - The corresponding module is required to define a subclass of `LogtalkKernelBaseImplementation` named `LogtalkKernelImplementation`.
 This can be used to override some of the kernel's basic behavior (see [Overriding the Kernel Implementation](#overriding-the-kernel-implementation)).

+### Changing the Prolog backend in the fly

 In addition to configuring the Prolog backend to be used, a `jupyter::set_prolog_backend(+Backend)` predicate is provided to **change the Prolog backend on the fly**.
 In order for this to work, the configured `backend_data` dictionary needs to contain data for more than one Prolog backend.
 For example (in a notebook code cell):

 	jupyter::set_prolog_backend('lvmlgt.sh').

 The predicate argument is the name of the integration script used to run Logtalk.
 On Windows, always use the PowerShell scripts (e.g. `sicstuslgt.ps1`).
 On POSIX systems, use the ones that work for your Logtalk installation (e.g. if you're using Logtalk with Trealla Prolog with a setup that requires the `.sh` extension when running the integration script, then use `tplgt.sh` instead of just `tplgt`).

+When running on Windows or in a POSIX system where the calling the integration scripts doesn't require typing the `.sh` extension, the following shortcuts can be used:

+- ECLiPSe: `eclipse`
+- LVM : `lvm`
+- SICStus Prolog: `sicstus`
+- SWI-Prolog (default backend): `swi`
+- Trealla Prolog: `trealla`
+- YAP: `yap`

 **Troubleshooting:**
 In case of SICStus Prolog, if the given **`program_arguments` are invalid** (e.g. if the Prolog code file does not exist), the kernel waits for a response from the server which it will never receive.
 In that state it is **not able to log any exception** and instead, nothing happens.